kataras/iris/README.md

 ## News

-**Do your own research before accepting anything was written by anybpdy.**
+> Do your own research before accepting anything was written by anybody.

 - [Building Web Apps with Iris](http://mycodesmells.com/post/building-web-apps-with-iris) by Paweł Słomka